 The team leader should complete the on-line team leader evaluation form upon returning home.

-We encourage the team leader to schedule a time to debrief with the Sending Coordinator within two weeks of the leader's return from the trip.
+We encourage the team leader to schedule a time to debrief with the HFHI EMEA GV coordinator within two weeks of the leader's return from the trip.